cslider1/the-crypto-crib/README.md

   <br>
   ![regex2](media/readme_regex2.png)<br>
   <br>
-- The same form, when submitted, will generate a local file in JSON format (cryptoFormData.txt) with the first name, last name, and email text:<br>
+- The same form, when submitted, will generate a local text file (cryptoFormData.txt) with the first name, last name, and email text:<br>
   <br>
   ![form_data](media/readme_form_data.png)
   <br>
   <br>
-  Next steps for this project will be to develop the educational content and the sub pages as well as improving the functionality and design for an ideal user experience.<br>
+  Next steps for this project will be to develop the educational content and the sub pages as well as improving the functionality and design for an ideal user experience.
   <br>
-  ### Thank you very much to the Code Louisville mentors - Ryan, Michael, and Elise - for their commitment to helping with this project!
+  #### Thank you very much to the Code Louisville mentors - Ryan, Michael, and Elise - for your commitment to helping with this project!